for Health Care Providers

 To help promote early diagnosis of HIV and to simplify the process, the VHA revised its policies on HIV testing and informed consent.
 As of August 17, 2009, written informed consent is no longer required for HIV testing.
 Instead, Veterans are able to provide verbal consent for voluntary HIV testing.
 Also, lengthy pre/post-test counseling is no longer required; rather, providers must give patients written materials on HIV.
 Another important change is that HIV testing is no longer limited to only those Veterans who identify risk factors or risky behaviors.
 In line with current Federal public health recommendations, voluntary HIV testing is now recommended as a part of routine medical care for all Veterans.
 These policy changes have a common goal: to diagnose infection as soon as possible so that Veterans can receive state-of-the-art care and remain healthy for many years to come.

 |Fact Sheets, Posters, and More|

 VA HIV Testing Policies

 As of August 17, 2009, written (signature) consent is no longer required for HIV testing in the VHA.
-Instead, patients will provide verbal informed consent prior to HIV testing.
-Furthermore, scripted pre-test and post-test counseling are no longer mandated.
+Instead, patients will provide verbal informed consent prior to HIV testing, which must be documented in the patient's medical record.
+Furthermore, scripted pre-test and post-test counseling are no longer mandated, nor is it a VA requirement that written educational material on HIV be provided to a patient at the time of consent.
 Learn more about these changes in policy.